 - ADSL (Asymmetric Digital Subscriber Line) is the system that can connect every branch to the head office and warehouse.
 The communication via telephone and email becomes more convenient and can help solving problems fast. - LCD TVs installed at SE-ED Book Center branches allow the head office to send video and audio signal to employees so they can be informed about news, product information and seasonal services.
-Employees will also be trained from the head office via LCD TV any time.

-• The Culture of Service Mind, Merit Mind, Volunteer Mind and No Humiliation within the Organization through Employees of All Levels: The Company always reminds employees that the Company has no policy to support any operation that violates laws or contradicts the society's moral system.
+Employees will also be trained from the head office via LCD TV any time. - The Culture of Service Mind, Merit Mind, Volunteer Mind and No Humiliation within the Organization through Employees of All Levels : The Company always reminds employees that the Company has no policy to support any operation that violates laws or contradicts the society's moral system.
 Merit Mind then becomes the working standard of the whole organization, for both the executive staff and employees.
 Any new projects, marketing activities or products will have to comply with this standard and the Company's good will.
-The Company also supports any activity that helps uplifting the merit mind of employees such as the corporation with Panyanantaram Temple to organize a mind and moral development activity that will promote positive working awareness.
-Employees can also apply the same awareness in their own every day life.